CSV Ingestion Pipelines

 encoding = self._resolve_encoding(file_path)

-with open(file_path, "r", encoding=encoding, newline="") as f:
+with open(file_path, "r", encoding=encoding, newline="") as fh:

-reader = csv.DictReader(f)
+reader = csv.DictReader(fh)

 if not reader.fieldnames:

-raise SchemaValidationError("Empty or malformed CSV header")
+raise SchemaValidationError("empty or malformed header")

-for idx, row in enumerate(reader, start=2):
+for idx, row in enumerate(reader, start=2): # row 1 is the header

 try: